 In 1975, Werner and Lorenz came on board, marking the third generation of Bahlsens in the business.

 Looking good for our age – we celebrated our big birthday on July 1st.

 We refreshed and restored our original home, now one of Hannover’s famous landmarks.
 And we’re still there today.

 Our Barsinghausen production factory won the prize for modernization at Germany’s Factory of the Year competition.

 131 years after we first opened our doors, Verena Bahlsen, Hermann’s great granddaughter, joined the business as an active shareholder.
-We also hired our first non-Bahlsen CEO, Phil Rumbol.

 We work closely with our trusted partners to ensure the sustainability and quality of our ingredients.